 \item Critical collapse mass function~\cite{Niemeyer:1997mt,Byrnes:2018clq,Vaskonen:2020lbd}: \be \psi(m) = c_0 m^{1+1/\gamma} \exp\left[-c_1 (m/\langle m\rangle)^{c_2}\right] \,, \ee where $\gamma = 0.36$ is a universal exponent related to the critical collapse of radiation~\cite{Choptuik:1992jv,Evans:1994pj}, and the factors $c_0$ and $c_1$ are chosen such that $\int \psi(m) \td\ln m = 1$ and $\int \psi(m) \td m = \langle m\rangle$.
 The variance of the critical collapse mass function is \be \sigma_m^2 = \langle m\rangle^2 \left[\frac{\Gamma\left((1+\gamma^{-1})/c_2\right) \Gamma\left((3+\gamma^{-1})/c_2\right)}{\Gamma\left((2+\gamma^{-1})/c_2\right)}-1\right] \,. \ee This mass function is obtained when the critical scaling relation~\cite{Choptuik:1992jv,Niemeyer:1999ak,Musco:2008hv} is accounted for in PBH formation. \end{enumerate}

-The results of the maximum likelihood analysis for the log-normal and critical collapse mass functions are shown in Fig.~\ref{fig:Pfit} by the blue regions, assuming that all observed events are from PBH binaries formed in the early Universe.
+The results of the maximum likelihood analysis, obtained by randomly scanning the parameter space, for the log-normal and critical collapse mass functions are shown in Fig.~\ref{fig:Pfit} by the blue regions, assuming that all observed events are from PBH binaries formed in the early Universe.
 We see that the fits for these mass functions are very similar, indicating that the current data does not differentiate well between the different peak shapes as long as their position and width are fixed.

 To consider a scenario where only a fraction of the events has a primordial origin, we split the events into two subsets by hand.
-The two subsets are constructed so that the first subset contains all events with at least one of the progenitors lighter than $15\Msun$ while the second subset consist of the rest of the events.\footnote{The separation scale $15\Msun$ is chosen as the approximate beginning of an apparent peaked feature in the histogram.}.
+The two subsets are constructed so that the first subset contains all events with at least one of the progenitors lighter than $15\Msun$ while the second subset consists of the rest of the events.\footnote{The separation scale $15\Msun$ is chosen as the approximate beginning of an apparent peaked feature in the histogram.}.
 This is illustrated in the right panels of Fig.~\ref{fig:bestfitMF}.
 The red regions in Fig.~\ref{fig:Pfit} show the fits of the PBH models to only the events belonging to the second subset.
 As expected, in this case, the fit prefers mass functions that peak at slightly higher masses and are narrower than in the fit to all observed events.
 Again, no significant differences in the fits for the log-normal and critical collapse mass functions are found.